elastic/kibana/rfcs/text/0010_service_status.md

   - All endpoints and apps associated with the service are accessible
 - **`degraded`**:
   - All endpoints and apps are available by default
   - Some APIs may return `503 Unavailable` responses.
-This must be implemented directly by the service.
+This is not automatic, must be implemented directly by the service.
   - Some plugin contract APIs may throw errors.
-This must be implemented directly by the service.
+This is not automatic, must be implemented directly by the service.
 - **`unavailable`**:
   - All endpoints (with some exceptions in Core) in Kibana return a `503 Unavailable` responses by default.
 This is automatic.
   - When trying to access any app associated with the unavailable service, the user is presented with an error UI with detail about the outage.
   - Some plugin contract APIs may throw errors.
-This must be implemented directly by the service.
+This is not automatic, must be implemented directly by the service.
 - **`critical`**:
   - All endpoints (with some exceptions in Core) in Kibana return a `503 Unavailable` response by default.
 This is automatic.
   - All applications redirect to the system-wide status page with detail about which services are down and any relevant detail.
 This is automatic.
   - Some plugin contract APIs may throw errors.
-This must be implemented directly by the service.
+This is not automatic, must be implemented directly by the service.
   - This level is reserved for Core services only.

 ### Overall status calculation